 On 1 March 2017, LandAid launched an appeal to raise at least £1.5m to help create a pioneering building near Old Street to provide 146 bedrooms for young people at risk of becoming homeless.

-Opening in Summer 2019, LandAid House will offer a safe place to live as well as advice on housing, education, training and well-being, a two-year Move-On programme designed to develop the skills needed to live independently, and dedicated project workers to offer 121 guidance and support.
+LandAid House will offer a safe place to live as well as advice on housing, education, training and well-being, a two-year move-on programme designed to develop the skills needed to live independently, and dedicated project workers to offer 121 guidance and support.

 The new building will provide clusters of studio flats around kitchen and living areas.
 Crucially, as residents become more confident, they can move internally to more self-contained accommodation.

 The hostel is owned and run by the impressive City YMCA, London, a charity that’s supported well-over 30,000 isolated and homeless young people since it was first set up over 40 years ago.